December Self Care: 20 Ideas to Calm the Hustle and Bustle

 8. Grab a yummy holiday drink with a friend

 While the holidays are very family-oriented, there’s no reason to neglect your friends!
 Our friends are also people we love, so it makes perfect sense to spend time with them during the holidays.
-A quick and easy way that won’t take up too much of your time is to grab a yummy holiday drink with a good friend and share good conversation!

 9. Bake Christmas cookies or other desserts